svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 ## Regular Key Pair

-The SGY Ledger allows an account to authorize a secondary key pair, called a _regular key pair_, to sign future transactions, while keeping your master key pair offline.
+The RCP Ledger allows an account to authorize a secondary key pair, called a _regular key pair_, to sign future transactions, while keeping your master key pair offline.
 If the seed or secret key of a regular key pair is compromised, you can remove or replace the key pair without changing the rest of your account.
 This saves the trouble of re-establishing the account's settings and relationships to other accounts.
 You can also rotate a regular key pair proactively.
 (Neither of those things is possible for the master key pair of an account, which is intrinsically linked to the account's address.)

 You generate a key pair to use as a regular key pair using the [`wallet_propose`](wallet_propose.html) method.
 However, unlike with a [master key pair](#master-key-pair), which is generated alongside and intrinsically related to the `account_id` of an account it supports, you must explicitly create the relationship between a regular key pair and the account you want it to sign transactions for.
 You use the [`SetRegularKey`](setregularkey.html) method to assign a regular key pair to an account.